 If you should have any concerns that

-either yourself or a loved one has an eating disorder you need support and advice, check out the Health Organizations to the right.
+either yourself or a loved one has an eating disorder you need support and advice, check out the Health Organizations in the right hand column.

 Some women experience headaches at times of ovulation, which is caused

 by a variation in estrogen levels.
 You can help treat these headaches by

 ensuring that you do not have a deficiency in zinc or a deficiency in magnesium and also ensuring that your Vitamin b levels are sufficient.